Vicaris/ModPro/docs/getting_started/clips.rst

 If the clip has a mask it will be used for transparency.

-There are many options to optimize the quality and size of a gif (see :py:meth:`~moviepy.video.VideoClip.VideoClip.write_gif`)
+There are many options to optimize the quality and tamano of a gif (see :py:meth:`~moviepy.video.VideoClip.VideoClip.write_gif`)

 Note that when editing gifs the best way to preview them is in the notebook as explained here: :ref:`ipython_display`